Henderson buys two fund firms in Australian expansion drive

-Perennial Fixed Interest Partners and Perennial Growth Management were sold for an undisclosed amount by IOOF, one of Australia's leading wealth management and advice platforms.
+Perennial Fixed Interest Partners and Perennial Growth Management were sold for an undisclosed amount by IOOF (IFL.AX), one of Australia's leading wealth management and advice platforms.

-The two companies have combined assets under management (AUM) of 5.5 billion pounds ($8.4 billion) and will provide a platform for Henderson's future growth in the Australian market.
+The two companies have combined assets under management (AUM) of 5.5 billion pounds and will provide a platform for Henderson's future growth in the Australian market.

 Henderson has also announced plans to take full control of Melbourne-based 90 West Asset Management Pty, from an existing 41 percent stake.